Our Board

 Laura Torre Williams

-Auckland.
-She is a keen advocate for educating and inspiring young minds to care for
+Laura is a conservation biologist and wildlife researcher based in the Gold Coast and Auckland.
+She is a keen advocate for educating and inspiring young minds to care for the planet.
+Currently, Laura is a Visiting Scholar at Griffith University, researching newborn

 humpback whale calves occurrence and habitat usage in an area not considered a

-Shannon Rivera
+• Shannon Rivera

-Specialist director
+Specialist Director

-Shannon Noelle Rivera is a conservation social scientist and consultant based in Honolulu, Hawaiʻi.
+Shannon is a conservation social scientist and consultant based in Honolulu, Hawaiʻi.
 She is largely focused on the importance of intersections within international conservation practice including under-prioritized areas of wildlife crime, gender-sensitive strategies, and innovative M&E approaches for conservation effectiveness.
 Shannon helped established SCB’s Hawaiʻi Chapter (HISCB) in 2016, which has grown into an active base of members in the Pacific.

 Owen Nevin

-Specialist director
+Specialist Director

-Owen Nevin is currently CEO of the Western Australian Biodiversity Science Institute where he works with researcher, industry, government and conservation practitioners to enhance biodiversity science and conservation outcomes across the state.
+Owen is currently CEO of the Western Australian Biodiversity Science Institute where he works with researcher, industry, government and conservation practitioners to enhance biodiversity science and conservation outcomes across the state.

 Owen has had a long association with Society Conservation Biology having served on the SCB Europe Section Board of Directors from 2003 to 2009.
 In addition, he served on the SCB Global Board of Directors from 2010 to 2013.